 3) Setting up a Dehumidifier in the Area

 If you have high humidity, it can increase your spackle’s drying time.
 However, using a dehumidifier will help reduce the humidity level by removing excess moisture from the air, thus, speeding up the drying process.
-Although a dehumidifier is an excellent option for indoor repairs with spackle, it might not be a great option for outdoor repairs.
+Although a dehumidifier is an excellent option for indoor repairs with spackle, it might not be a great option for outdoor maintenance.

 4) Use of Fan